savonet/liquidsoap/doc/content/index.md

 Liquidsoap
 ==========
-Liquidsoap is a powerful tool for building complex audio and video stream generators, typically targetting internet radios and webtvs.
+Liquidsoap is a powerful tool for building complex audio and video stream generators, typically targeting internet radios and webtvs.
 It consists of a simple script language, which has a first-class notion of source (basically a *stream*) and provides elementary source constructors and source compositions from which you can build the stream generator you want.